+Planning a family holiday to Australia?
 Charlotte and family spent three weeks in Australia taking in the classic sights from the Sydney Opera House, the Great Barrier Reef and Bamurru Plains.
 Here’s Part 1: exploring Melbourne and Sydney with children

-- City, beach and bush
+- Combination of city, beach and bush country

 - Sun, sand and watersports